LAST UPDATED: November 5, 2025

 When you first arrive in Lisbon, it is always a good idea to take a city tour or sightseeing tour to get your bearings.
 You will find a number of different Lisbon city tour options here.

-There is so much for snowbirds spending the winter to take in in Lisbon, including a number of “must-see” sights:
+There is so much for snowbirds to see in Lisbon, but here are just a few “must-see” sights:

-• Alfama District and Castle of Sao Jorge – This centuries-old district overlooks the city with breathtaking views.
+- Alfama District and Castle of Sao Jorge – This centuries-old district overlooks the city with breathtaking views.
 Take the iconic #28 Tram through the winding streets of Lisbon’s oldest neighbourhood on the way to the castle.
-The moody Fado music was born here and you will hear it in some of the restaurants in the evening.
+The moody Fado music was born here, which you will hear in some of the restaurants in the evening.

-• The Praça do Comércio and Arch of Rua Augusta is a beautiful arch and historical site located at the head of one of Lisbon’s busiest streets.
+- The Praça do Comércio and Arch of Rua Augusta are a beautiful arch and a historical site located at the head of one of Lisbon’s busiest streets.
 It is a popular tourist attraction and affords terrific views.

 Golf